LostArtefacts/TRX/docs/trx/MIGRATING.md

    `gold_color`, and the mesh objects the golden ones used are free for outfits of your own.

+4. **`trx.game.end_level()` is silent**
+   The call ends the level without announcing it; the "Level complete!" message belongs to the `/endlevel` console command.
+A script that wants the message shown prints it itself.

 ### Version 1.9 to 1.10

 The Lua API was rewritten, and most of what it breaks is a rename.
 Run your